What is a Root Canal?

 Swelling can take place after root canal therapy.
 Inflammation can be a symptom of a more major concern or lingering infection.
 To be safe, call your dental expert instantly if swelling exists.

 Why Does Tooth Pulp Need to Be Extracted?

-When a tooth’s nerve tissue or pulp is injured, it decays and bacteria begins to reproduce inside the pulp chamber.
+When a tooth’s nerve tissue or pulp is injured, it decays and bacteria begin to reproduce inside the pulp chamber.
 The bacteria and different decayed debris can produce an infection or abscessed tooth.
 An abscess is a pus-filled opening that develops at the end of the roots of the tooth.
 An abscess happens when the infection spreads beyond the tips of the roots of the tooth.
 In addition to an abscess, a contamination in the root canal of a tooth can cause:

-- Inflammation that can radiate to other regions of the face, neck, or head
+- Inflammation that can radiate to other regions of the face, neck, or head.

 - Bone deterioration around the tip of the root.

 - Drainage problems spreading outward from the root.
 A hole can transpire through the side of the tooth leaking into the gums or through the cheek leaking into the skin.

 How a tooth’s nerve and pulp becomes damaged